 Marquette University Law School - Request for Accommodation Due to Disability

 Students with a temporary or permanent disability may be entitled to receive certain academic adjustments and reasonable modifications or use certain auxiliary aides and services in the process of fulfilling course or degree requirements.
-However, no accommodation will be considered reasonable that alters fundamental course content or places undue administrative or financial burden on Marquette University.
-Disabled students are required to meet the essential, academic, and technical standards established by the Law School, with or without accommodations.
+No accommodation that alters fundamental course content or places undue administrative or financial burden on Marquette University will be considered reasonable.
+Students with disabilities are required to meet the essential, academic, and technical standards established by the Law School, with or without accommodations.

-Thereafter, students may submit a Disability Accommodation for Examinations form to request that the pre-approved accommodation(s) be applied to specific examinations, such as a mid-term or final exam.
+Thereafter, students may submit a Disability Accommodation for Examinations form, in compliance with the semesterly deadline listed below, to request that the pre-approved accommodation(s) be applied to specific examinations, such as a mid-term or final exam.
 Only one form is needed per exam period to report all exams for which the student seeks accommodation.

-November 20, 2023 at noon: Any law student seeking final exam accommodations for the fall 2023 semester, must submit the exam accommodations request form to Assistant Registrar Stephanie Danz by this date and time.
+April 15, 2024 at noon: Any law student seeking final exam accommodations for the spring 2024 semester, must submit the exam accommodations request form to Assistant Registrar Stephanie Danz by this date and time.

 During your tenure at Marquette University Law School, all materials related to your disability are kept separate from your academic file, and upon graduation these materials will be forwarded to the Office of Disability Services for archiving.
 After graduation, any inquiries regarding accommodations that were received while you were a law student should be addressed to the Office of Disability Services.

-For more information or to set up an appointment, please contact Dean Fodor.
+For more information or to set up an appointment, please contact Assistant Dean of Students Anna Fodor.